 I’ve been thinking recently about “the testimony” — your story of conversion.

-- write it the testimony of our conversion,
+- write out the testimony of your conversion,

 - shorten our testimony to share it in 5 minutes or less.